Hesse: Early history

 The Central Hessian region was inhabited in the Upper Paleolithic.
 Finds of tools in southern Hesse in Rüsselsheim suggest the presence of Pleistocene hunters about 13,000 years ago.
 A fossil hominid skull that was found in northern Hesse, just outside the village of Rhünda, has been dated at 12,000 years ago.
 The Züschen tomb (German: Steinkammergrab von Züschen, sometimes also Lohne-Züschen) is a prehistoric burial monument, located between Lohne and Züschen, near Fritzlar, Hesse, Germany.
 Classified as a gallery grave or a Hessian-Westphalian stone cist (hessisch-westfälische Steinkiste), it is one of the most important megalithic monuments in Central Europe.
 Dating to c.
 3000 BC, it belongs to the Late Neolithic Wartberg culture.

-An early Celtic presence in what is now Hesse is indicated by a mid-5th-century BC La Tène-style burial uncovered at Glauberg.
-The region was later settled by the Germanic Chatti tribe around the 1st century BC, and the name Hesse is a continuation of that tribal name.
+An early Celtic presence in what is now Hesse is indicated by a mid-5th-century BCE La Tène-style burial uncovered at Glauberg.
+The region was later settled by the Germanic Chatti tribe around the 1st century BCE, and the name Hesse is a continuation of that tribal name.

 The ancient Romans had a military camp in Dorlar, and in Waldgirmes directly on the eastern outskirts of Wetzlar was a civil settlement under construction.
 Presumably, the provincial government for the occupied territories of the right bank of Germania was planned at this location.
 The governor of Germania, at least temporarily, likely had resided here.
 The settlement appears to have been abandoned by the Romans after the devastating Battle of the Teutoburg Forest failed in the year AD 9.
 The Chatti were also involved in the Revolt of the Batavi in AD 69.

 Hessia, from the early 7th century on, served as a buffer between areas dominated by the Saxons (to the north) and the Franks, who brought the area to the south under their control in the early sixth century and occupied Thuringia (to the east) in 531.
 Hessia occupies the northwestern part of the modern German state of Hesse; its borders were not clearly delineated.
 Its geographic center is Fritzlar; it extends in the southeast to Hersfeld on the river Fulda, in the north to past Kassel and up to the rivers Diemel and Weser.
 To the west, it occupies the valleys of the rivers Eder and Lahn (the latter until it turns south).
 It measured roughly 90 kilometers north–south, and 80 north-west.